 Blood Pressure Medication

-Astaxanthin can help lower blood pressure naturally, so if you have blood pressure issues and you are medicated or looking into medication, you need to talk to your doctor about astaxanthin before taking it.
+Astaxanthin can help lower blood pressure naturally, so if you have blood pressure issues and are medicated or looking into medication, you need to talk to your doctor about it before taking it.

 Pregnancy And New Moms

-What you need to know is that there is no research on the potential side effects of astaxanthin on pregnant women or new mothers who are breastfeeding.
-Like most supplements and medications, you will want to talk to a doctor and/or just avoid astaxanthin in high quantities while you are pregnant and/or breastfeeding to be safe.
+You need to know that there is no research on the potential side effects of Astaxanthin on pregnant women or new mothers who are breastfeeding.
+Like most supplements and medications, you will want to talk to a doctor and avoid Astaxanthin in high quantities while pregnant and/or breastfeeding to be safe.

-Most natural astaxanthin comes from seafood and algae.
+Most natural Astaxanthin comes from seafood and algae.
 So if you have a seafood allergy, find other astaxanthin supplements instead.
-It also wouldn't hurt to talk to your doctor before supplementing astaxanthin just to make sure you find a source that won't cause an allergic reaction.
+It also wouldn't hurt to talk to your doctor before supplementing Astaxanthin to ensure you find a source that won't cause an allergic reaction.